Calculating the overall equilibrium constant, K, for an acid-base reaction using pKa values

 Methyl amine accepts a proton to form methyl ammonium, making it the base and methyl ammonium its conjugate acid.

-Step 2: Obtain the pKa values for these acids
+Step 2: Look up the pKa values for these acids

-🗒️ Note: You will typically be provided with a pKa table during exams or you can find them in your textbook or a reliable online resource.
+🗒️ Note: You’ll usually be provided with a pKa table during exams or you can find them in your textbook or a reliable online resource.

 📝 Note: To visually indicate the direction in which the equilibrium favors either the reactants or the products, you can use one of these two arrows.